What is Peer-to-peer lending?

 Further, it is up to the lender to loan the full amount or only a portion of the asked amount.
 If a borrower gets a partial loan, they may approach another lender on the platform for the balance amount.

 Borrowers and lenders enter into an agreement after finalizing the loan amount, interest rate, and repayment terms.
 P2P platforms facilitate the transactions but are not responsible for the default beyond their policies.

 Peer-to-peer lending can be risky, and thus, it is very important that lenders understand the risks associated with it.

 There are always chances that the person to whom you are lending fails to repay.
-It must be noted that the money lent via P2P platform is usually not covered under any law.
+It must be noted that the money lent via a P2P platform is usually not covered under any law.
 However, many P2P platforms maintain contingency or provision funds to pay the lender if a borrower defaults.
-Also, some platforms help the lender in initiating legal actions against the defaulting borrower.
+Also, some platforms help the lender initiate legal actions against the defaulting borrower.

 P2P site going bust